alidihaw/ngx-package/packages/ngx-editor/README.md

 # @ngodings/ngx-editor

-Angular package for Editor, easy to use (Support Mention & Tagging)
+Angular package for Editor, easy to use (Support Mention & Tagging) from ckeditor5

 ## Demo - Angular v15